 Members of the University Community and Guests that wish to reserve Campus space for Expressive Activity or other events outside the EAA’s must pre-schedule the activity/event with the CRO or its designated Sub-Schedulers, pursuant to published content-neutral Regulations, Rules and SOP’s.

-Non-Members of the University Community who wish to reserve Campus space for Expressive Activity or other events anywhere on campus must pre-schedule the activity/event with the CRO or its designated Sub-Schedulers, pursuant to published content-neutral Regulations, Rules and SOP’s.
+6.1.1.
+Non-Members of the University Community who wish to reserve any other Campus space for Expressive Activity or other events must pre-schedule the activity/event with the CRO or its designated Sub-Schedulers, pursuant to published content-neutral Regulations, Rules and SOP’s.

 This Regulation shall not be interpreted as limiting the right of Academic Freedom as set forth in the University’s Faculty Manual.